 Ingredients

-- 1 pound rotini pasta, uncooked
+- 1 pound rotini pasta uncooked

-- 1 (24 ounce) jar spicy marinara sauce
+- 24 ounces spicy marinara sauce

 - 3 cups water